lightscapevr/website/markdown/getting-started-quest.md

 ### Installation

 Our software is not officially sanctioned by Oculus.
-This makes installing it a rather lenghty process (there is nothing we can do about that).
+This makes installing it a rather lenghty process; there is nothing we can do about that.
+You will even have to register on the Oculus web site as a "developer"---even if you are not.
+It is just a poor choice of words in our opinion.
+Oculus knows about and recognizes such usages.

 ### Be sure you have the right cable